RenoLee1/-90010/assignment1_Pair_36.md

 Multiple reports across Stripe and PayPal communities have exposed weaknesses where fake client-side responses granted users unauthorized access to premium features in single-page applications.

 ---

-## TASK 2

----
-###  Threat 1: Token Reuse via Phishing
-**For Individuals**:
-Attackers can steal user information, such as uploaded photos and account details, and for paying users, this may lead to unauthorized actions that cause direct financial loss.

-**For  VeriLens**:
-If this incident becomes public, it will harm the company’s image and cause current or potential partners to move to more secure companies, resulting in both reputational and financial losses.

-**For  government and society**:
-Since the government is also the customer of this system, its data may be stolen, leading to information leakage and allowing attackers to spread rumors that lower public trust.

-**For various companies involved in the system**:
-Attackers can use stolen identities to acquire information and sell it to competitors, putting these companies at a disadvantage in the market.

----

-###  Threat 2: Malicious Insider Reusing Admin Credentials
-**For Individuals**:
-If malicious insiders use admin credentials to access user data, it may lead to personal information being leaked, and the attacker might even collect and sell user data for illegal profit.

-**For  VeriLens**:
-This could trigger internal investigations to determine how many individuals were involved and might lead to legal disputes.
-Once the incident becomes public, the company's social influence would decline, and trust in VeriLens would drop, negatively affecting its business operations and revenue.

-**For  government and society**:
-When such security incidents are exposed publicly, they undermine public trust in relevant institutions or technology platforms, like VeriLens, especially in sectors handling sensitive information.
-If the leaked data contains sensitive political or social details, it could draw significant public attention and even lead to social unrest.

-**For various companies involved in the system**:
-Since companies within the system rely on the VeriLens platform for services, malicious insider actions could cause sensitive data leaks across these organizations.
-As a result, clients may terminate their partnerships due to privacy concerns, putting these companies at a competitive disadvantage.

-### Threat 3: Fake Web Frontend for Phishing
-**For Individuals**:
-Users' account credentials are likely to be stolen, allowing attackers to log in and steal personal data and uploaded files; if the user is a paying customer, the attacker can directly access premium features, thereby harming the user's interests.

-**For  VeriLens**:
-If this phishing attack is exposed, it will severely damage VeriLens's brand reputation and user trust, leading to customer loss and a decline in business.

-**For  government and society**:
-If attackers use the fake website to steal information related to government or public institutions, it will undermine public trust in digital platforms and government bodies, potentially leading to social instability.

-**For various companies involved in the system**:
-Since companies rely on the VeriLens platform for services, falling for a phishing website may lead to the leakage of their customer data and proprietary information, causing them to lose clients and market share.